 - 1 Can you stop child support if both parents agree in Illinois?

-- 2 How do I stop child support when my child turns 18 in Illinois?
+- 2 Can you waive child support in Illinois?

-- 3 Do child support payments automatically stop in Illinois?
+- 3 How do I get rid of back child support in Illinois?

 - 4 Is Illinois a mother state 2020?